aimennnnn/aimennnnn/README.md

  I do Web Dev, a bit of Game Development and Graphic designing.

-## About
-- 🔭 I’m currently working on UI UX side jobs and developing my web dev skills.
-- 📫 How to reach me: Email: aimentwo@gmail.com or i220922@nu.edu.pk (valid email till july 2026)
-- ⚡ Fun fact: I'm an artist (Check my Instagram link)

-### Hello, I'm Aimen.

-I'm Rk and I do a bit of Game Development and Graphic designing.

 ## Skills
 * ASM
 * C, C#, C++